<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1239794172716643&ev=PageView&noscript=1"/>

 After eating barbecue, salad and desserts, your guests will need something to wash down all that good food.
 It makes sense to take advantage of what’s in season, so make sure to add some of these drinks to your Labor Day menu:

 • Watermelon Sangria – Add watermelon chunks and lime juice to pink or red Moscato.
 Sangria needs to chill in the refrigerator, so plan ahead since this is sure to be popular.
+If you’re concerned about sangria going to waste, give away free drink tokens as part of your restaurant’s Labor Day promotions so more people get to try your delicious drinks.

 • Plum-Basil Gin Fizz – If you want something unique on your restaurant’s drink menu, combine slices of plum and basil leaves with simple syrup, gin and lime–it’s sure to be a conversation-starter.